monsoonmaelstrom/book2/book2.md

 She nods.

 “What we did there was like a heavily modified version of this.
 Davy was moving energy through me, and it hurt.
 A lot.
-And my meridians, or whatever,” I hate how it sounds saying ‘energy meridians’ aloud, but I don’t have a better term, “are actually… open?
+And my meridians, or whatever,” I hate how it sounds saying ‘energy meridians’ aloud, but I also don’t have a better term, “are actually… open?
 I guess.
 As far as I can tell, yours aren’t.
 So we need to open them, or maybe create them.
 I’m not sure.
 Anyway.
 I expect that’s going to hurt a lot more. *A lot more.* It will easily be the most painful thing you have ever experienced.
 And maybe if I had done this before, I could mitigate that.
 But I haven’t, and I’m not even going to try.”
 I tell her simply.

 “That’s the second thing.
 It should go without saying, but I’m going to say it anyway, just so we’re clear: I have never done this before.
 It might work.
 It might not.
 It might kill you.
 But regardless of what the outcome is, I can guarantee it’s going to be painful.